 Wants to get rid of this error but unable to do so?

-Well, your searching ends here as this tutorial contains the answers for your queries.
-So just stick with the post and know the best knowledge on how to fix Access File Already In Use Error whether it is occurred in any of the Access 2010/ 2013/2016 version.
+Well, your search ends here as this tutorial contains the answers to your queries.
+So just stick with the post and know the best knowledge on how to fix Access File Already In Use Error whether it has occurred in any of the Access 2010/ 2013/2016 versions.

 Access file already in use error usually comes when you try to open a database that is located on a server.
 At that time you may receive the following error message:

 Couldn’t use <filename>; file already in use.